John-Weymark/John-Weymark.github.io/_pages/research.md

 <br>
 87. Shigehiro Serizawa and John A. Weymark, “Boundedness of the Range of a Strategy-Proof Social Choice Function,” <i>Games and Economic Behavior</i>, 2025, Vol. 149, January, pp. 164–169. <a class="hover" href="https://doi.org/10.1016/j.geb.2024.11.013" target="_blank"> Link to the published version. </a>
 <br>
-88. Luís C. Calderón Gómez, Robert Talisse, and John A. Weymark, “<a class="hover" href="https://john-weymark.github.io/files/CTW Market Virtues 111524.pdf" target="_blank">Bruni and Sugden on Market Virtues</a>,” <i>International Review of Economics</i>, forthcoming.
+88. Luís C. Calderón Gómez, Robert Talisse, and John A. Weymark, “Bruni and Sugden on Market Virtues,” <i>International Review of Economics</i>, forthcoming.
 <br>
-89. <br> John A. Weymark, “<a class="hover" href="https://john-weymark.github.io/files/Godwin Backward Induction 041625.pdf" target="_blank">William Godwin's Methodology for Composing <i>Caleb Williams</i>: A Precursor to Backward Induction</a>,” <i>IPhilosophy and Literature</i>, forthcoming.
+89. John A. Weymark, “William Godwin's Methodology for Composing <i>Caleb Williams</i>: A Precursor to Backward Induction,” <i>IPhilosophy and Literature</i>, forthcoming.
 <hr>

 <h2  style="text-align:center">Articles in Edited Volumes</h2>